Every small business owner has a lot to do but little time to accomplish everything.

 For example, when we evaluated whether to participate on social networks, we looked at five goals: lead generation, building a community, building brand awareness with a new audience, managing brand perception, and customer service.
 You can read more in Can Social Media Help My Company?

-During the time that you develop strategy, you’ll want to focus on your goals (it’s impossible to develop strategy if you don’t understand your goals).
+When you develop a strategy, you’ll want to focus on your goals (it’s impossible to develop a strategy if you don’t understand your goals).
 Assess your product/service offerings and determine whether you need to expand or reduce the number of products/services you offer.
 Some questions you might ask about your business: